sinhSlumbering/alerty/README.md

 - Send a desktop notification when the alarm triggers (Linux `notify-send` required).
 - Run alarms as background processes so that the terminal remains usable.
 - Optional message customization for the notification pop-up.
+- Broadcast alerts to other devices using [kdeconnect](https://kdeconnect.kde.org/).

 ## Installation